ironhack-labs/lab-css-flexbox-slack/README.md

   - Develop a fully responsive webpage using provided designs as a guide.
   - Use CSS *media queries* to adapt the page layout to different screen sizes.
-  - Use *Flexbox* to layout and position elements on a webpage dynamically as either rows or columns depending on the viewport size.
+  - Use *Flexbox* to layout and position elements on a webpage dynamically as either rows or columns.
   - Use the CSS `position` property to position elements on a webpage.
   - Display images on a webpage and make them responsive according to the viewport size.
   - Submit completed work using Git and GitHub by creating a Pull Request.